 Vivobarefoot have another option for keeping your feet warm and dry during wet weather.
 It is the Vivobarefoot Primus Trail Winter FG.
 These vegan shoes are water resistant with a firm ground outsole and low-profile lugs designed for great traction on trails and slippery terrains.
 Get all the essential barefoot principles and allow your feet to move as nature intended with the best possible outdoor barefoot experience while keeping you dry and comfortable.

-If you want to try a cheaper option, the Cheap Barefoot Running Shoes that are now available have removable insoles and provide good water drainage.
-They will help keep your feet warmer while winter barefoot running.
+If you want to try a cheaper option, these Cheap Barefoot Running Shoes are flexible, have removable insoles and provide good water drainage.
+They help keep feet warmer when winter barefoot running.

 For more minimalist running shoes, check out: